 1. Your experience

 The biggest thing to consider about how to get around in Ireland is how the chosen mode of transport is going to affect your overall experience while travelling.

 2. Your budget

-Another massive consideration for when you’re trying to figure out the best way for getting around Ireland is how much money you have to spend.
+Another massive consideration for when you’re trying to figure out the best way to travel around Ireland is how much money you have to spend.

 Car rental can be expensive if you’re travelling solo.
 However, it works out nice and reasonable if you’re travelling with a group.
 Big group tours can be pretty good price-wise, whereas smaller tours can be expensive.